Some dogs are born to wander.

 - Switching between modes after installation can be problematic without proper planning

-The PetSafe Basic In-Ground Fence is just that: a basic and effective in-ground fence that’s not going to put a hole in your pocket book.
-Since it’s so cheap you shouldn’t expect too much in the way of extra features.
+The masbrill electric dog fence is just that: a basic and effective in-ground fence that’s not going to put a hole in your pocket book.
+It’s cheap, but some extra features avaliable.

 It’s easily customizable as well, allowing you to run the wires any way you need to which is great for irregularly shaped properties and should be expected of pretty much any decent in-ground fence.

-While not suitable for huge properties, the PetSafe Basic is ideal for regular sized homes in the suburbs or town.
+While not suitable for huge properties, the Masbrill fence is ideal for regular sized homes in the suburbs or town.
 It also allows you to keep your dog safe with a simple install, placing it as our favorite for those who are on a tight budget.

 - Budget priced